 Types of Routing Algorithms

-- Distance Vector Routing – In this algorithm, each router maintains a routing table containing an entry for each router in the network.
-These entries are updated periodically.
-This is also called as the Bellman-Ford Algorithm.
-Originally, this was the ARPANET algorithm.
+- Distance Vector Routing: In this algorithm, each router maintains an entry for each router in the network.
+This is called the Bellman-Ford Algorithm.
+Initially, this was the ARPANET algorithm.

-- Link State Routing – LSR discovers the neighbors, measures the cost to each neighbor, then constructs the packets and sends it along the computed shortest path.
+- Link State Routing: LSR discovers the neighbors, measures the cost to each neighbor, then constructs the packets and sends them along the computed shortest path.

-- Flooding – In this you send the packets to every other neighboring router & they in-turn to the same and by some path, the packet reaches its destination.
-This duplicates the packets but the reliability is very high in a type of routing.
-This is mostly used in defense networks, distributed databases, wireless networks and to populate the routing tables.
+- Flooding: In this, you send the packets to every other neighboring router & they turn to the same, and by some path, the packet reaches its destination.
+This duplicates the packets, but the reliability is very high in a type of routing.
+This is mainly used in defense networks, distributed databases, wireless networks, and populating the routing tables.

-The network architecture in data centers, telephonic lines, cloud clusters, etc. is all so crucial for businesses to run.
-Telecommunication companies, Computer Network companies work day-in and day-out to come up with better network routing algorithms, routing protocols, to have the network virtualized, to enhance the network security by designing secure network protocols and encryption techniques, to achieve higher resilience and provide better & faster quality of service.
-With such an overwhelming scope in the domain, it is great to pursue one’s career in the field of Computer Networks & routing.
+The network architecture in data centers, telephonic lines, cloud clusters, etc., is crucial for businesses to run.
+Telecommunication companies, Computer Network companies work day in and day out to come up with better network routing algorithms and routing protocols, to have the network virtualized, enhance the network security by designing secure network protocols and encryption techniques, achieve higher resilience, and provide better & faster quality of service.
+With such an overwhelming scope in the domain, it is great to pursue one’s career in Computer Networks.

-Basically, routing is the primary action that happens in a computer network that transfers data from source to destination.
+It is the primary action in a computer network that transfers data from source to destination.
 It is also manipulated to do stuff like congestion control and load balancing.
-The performance & efficiency of the router is determined by the type of routing it is employing, by the routing algorithm being used and also by other routing metrics.
+The performance and efficiency of the router are determined by the types in which it is employed, by the routing algorithm being used, and also by its other metrics.

-This has been a guide to What is Routing.
-Here we discussed the working of the router, types, algorithm, advantages, and disadvantages.
+This is a guide to What is Routing.
+Here we have discussed the router’s working, types, algorithm, advantages, and disadvantages.
 You can also go through our other suggested articles to learn more –